skorulis/online-money/_posts/sites/2016-09-19-Rewardable.markdown

 categories: site
 ---

 Unfortunately as soon as I logged in with facebook the app got confused and wouldn't allow me to do anything.
+The app is stuck in some sort of limbo mode where it thinks I'm logged in but I'm actually not so it can't find my account to give credit to.